Skip to main content

 • Quality Assurance

-The 2010 Audit Law stipulates that a quality assurance (QA) review system for all audits be established and operated by the Institute of Certified Auditors of Republic of North Macedonia (ICARNM) subject to the oversight of the Council for Advancement and Oversight of Auditing of the Republic of North Macedonia.
+In accordance with the Audit Law, a quality assurance (QA) review system for all statutory audits is established and operated by the Institute of Certified Auditors of the Republic of North Macedonia (ICARNM), subject to the oversight of the Council for Advancement and Oversight of Audit (CAOA).
+The CAOA, as the public oversight authority, may request specific QA reviews and is represented on ICARNM’s Quality Control Committee.

 • International Education Standards

-Initial and continuing professional development requirements (IPD and CPD, respectively) for professional accountants are stipulated in national legislation.
-The 2010 Audit Law outlines the requirements for auditors while the Law on Accounting Services (first established in 2012 and updated in 2022) establishes requirements for accountants and certified accountants.
+Initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants are established in national legislation.
+The Audit Law sets out the requirements for auditors, while the Law on Accounting Practice, first established in 2012 and updated in 2022, establishes the requirements for accountants and certified accountants.

 Current Status: Partially Adopted